Deep Joint Source-Channel Coding for Adaptive Image Transmission over MIMO Channels

-Our main contributions can be summarized as follows: \begin{itemize} \item This paper presents the first DeepJSCC scheme over the MIMO system for image transmission.
-The key innovation lies in the utilization of a ViT-based model, which adeptly exploits both the semantic features of the image and the CSI (subject to availability) through a self-attention mechanism.
+\begin{itemize} \item This paper presents the first DeepJSCC scheme over the MIMO system for image transmission.
+The key innovation lies in utilizing a ViT-based model, which adeptly exploits both the semantic features of the image and the CSI through a self-attention mechanism.
 This design of jointly leveraging attention over both the source and channel aspects can be readily applied to other emerging communication systems concerning semantic sources.

 \item DeepJSCC-MIMO is a comprehensive and versatile solution that can be seamlessly applied to both open-loop and closed-loop MIMO systems.
 Importantly, DeepJSCC-MIMO demonstrates remarkable flexibility and adaptability by efficiently accommodating diverse channel conditions and antenna number configurations.
 This is achieved without the necessity for retraining, thanks to the utilization of the channel heatmap and the self-attention mechanism.
 Furthermore, the DeepJSCC-MIMO scheme exhibits significant resilience to channel estimation errors.

-\item Extensive numerical evaluations validate the superiority of the proposed model, showcasing substantial enhancements in transmission quality across a wide range of channel conditions and bandwidth ratios when compared to traditional separate source and channel coding schemes. \end{itemize}
+\item Extensive numerical evaluations validate the superiority of the proposed model, showcasing significant enhancements in both distortion quality and perceptual quality across a wide range of channel conditions and bandwidth ratios when compared to traditional separate source and channel coding schemes. \end{itemize}